 Sucralfate

 Sucralfate provides a protective coating but requires multiple daily doses, which may affect adherence.
 Some patients also find the chalky texture unpleasant, though it remains a safe option.
+Emerging drugs like vonoprazan offer promising acid suppression and may outperform traditional PPIs in the future.

 Medical treatment is key, but lifestyle changes help prevent recurrence.
+Many patients find that incorporating an ulcer home remedy alongside their medication can provide additional comfort.

 Diet Recommendations